IWeeskey/SpacatsLOD/README.md

 * Custom update interval – configure check frequency in milliseconds (every frame, or every few seconds).
 * Two controller modules:
 * DynamicLOD – for moving transforms (NPCs, birds, vehicles, etc.).
 Example scene: DynamicLOD.
 * StaticLOD – for static props like trees, rocks, or buildings.
-Slightly faster since transform data doesn’t need to be rebuilt every frame.
+Slightly faster since transform data doesn’t need to be rebuilt every check.
 Example scene: StaticLOD.
 * LOD change events – easily subscribe to LOD index changes on any LOD unit.
 * Cuboid distance checks for static objects – instead of checking distance only to object center, you can use a custom cuboid.
 Perfect for elongated meshes (e.g. fences, bridges).
 Example scene: StaticLOD Cuboid.
 * Smooth transitions – sample scenes show how to fade objects in/out using the lightweight Spacats.MonoTween.
 Examples: DynamicLOD Smooth and StaticLOD Smooth.